Research Associate in Carbon Nanotube-Based Sheet

 Research group: Materials Engineering

 Dr. Tan is currently a Research Associate at Cambridge Centre of Micromechanics.
 He is working on carbon nanotube-based sheet within research group in Advanced Nanotube Application and Manufacturing Initiative (ANAM).
-The ANAM initiative, funded by EPSRC, seeks to convert the promise offered by CNTs into commercial reality.
-His current research interests lie in manufacturing and modelling composite structures utilising carbon nanotube-based sheet, which aims to addressing the industrial utilization (aerospace or automobile industries) of CNTs and seeks to close the gap between academic achievement and commercial return.
+His research interests includes:

 Department role and responsibilities